Plan Your Business

 Make a Business Plan

-A business plan is a roadmap for your business, created by you.
+A business plan is a document you create that acts like a roadmap for how to make your business successful.
 No matter what industry you’re in, a business plan can help you clarify what you do, what clients you serve, and how you can best serve them.
-It can also help you determine your expenses and funding, if necessary.
+It can also map out what your operating expenses are and whether you will need to take out a loan or access other funding to get your business off the ground.

 How do I create a business plan?